athrawes/aml/README.md

 { b, c } = a   # b is 1, c is 2
-{ b as d } = a # partial destructuring is allowed, and aliasing is available Name = use "Some/Module" # collect all from structure/module as alias Name, { a } = use "Some/Module" # collect all from struct/module as alias, and also extract specific items
+{ b as d } = a # partial destructuring is allowed, and aliasing is available Name = use "Some/Module" # collect all from structure/module as alias
 ```

 Punning is allowed: